Integrative Acupuncture Manual Medicine

 - Frequent urination

-$160 75 Minutes - Includes intake forms, evaluation and, as time permits, acupuncture or comprehensive treatment (Comprehensive treatment includes manual therapy and acupuncture) .
+First Visit 75 - 90 minutes Includes intake forms, mandatory arbitration forms, evaluation and, as time permits, acupuncture or comprehensive treatment (Comprehensive treatment may include acupuncture, manual therapy, Gua Sha, cupping, exercises, stretches, far-infrared light, moist heat) .

 Please arrive on time, there is both evaluation and insurance paperwork to be filled out.